ATLANTA -- N.C. State is making itself comfortable in this land of hope and dreams where its basketball season now resides.

 I'm giving them another one.

-For sure, a win Saturday over North Carolina in the semifinals would put the Wolfpack where it wants to be next week, even if that means an early-week game in Dayton, Ohio.
-It's a big task but two things matter -- whether John Henson plays for the Tar Heels and if the Wolfpack can again summon the kind of effort it gave against the Cavaliers.
+For sure, a win Saturday over North Carolina in the semifinals would put the Wolfpack where it wants to be next week, even that means an early-week game in Dayton, Ohio.
+It's a big ask but two things matter -- whether John Henson plays for the Tar Heels and if the Wolfpack can again summon the kind of effort it gave against the Cavaliers.

 The Wolfpack wasn't beautiful -- that's not how it plays -- but it was obvious from the start that N.C.
 State understood the urgency of the moment.
 It pushed the Cavaliers at both ends, dictating the action with an almost desperate intensity.